 Indicators - your indicators should be visible when you are towing a caravan or trailer, so you will want to check that these are in working order as they are important for warning road users about your next movement.

 What cars are best for towing?

 Let’s jump right in.
 We show you the best towing vehicles that we can offer here at Everton Garage, all suitable for families looking to get away on a staycation.

 Hyundai Santa Fe

 The Hyundai Santa Fe has a towing capacity of between 2,000 – 2,500kg meaning it can tow most caravans.
-The electronic handbrake holds the car and caravan steady on inclines and the brakes perform well, with the ability to stop the 3.5 tonne vehicle and its caravan in 10.5m travelling at 30mph.
+The electronic handbrake holds the car and caravan steady on inclines and the brakes perform well, with the ability to stop the 3.5-tonne vehicle and its caravan in 10.5m traveling at 30mph.

-Last but not least, the Hyundai Kona is built for adventures and makes light work of towing caravans.
-There are a wide range of trim levels to choose from, including the S, SE, PLAY, Premium, Premium SE, Premium GT.
-If you opt for a Premium model, you can take advantage of 18” alloys, keyless entry and start, an 8” touchscreen and wireless charging.
+Last but not least, the Hyundai Kona is built for adventures and makes light work of towing caravans up to 1,270kg.
+There is a wide range of trim levels to choose from, including the S, SE, PLAY, Premium, Premium SE, and Premium GT.
+If you opt for a Premium model, you can take advantage of 18” alloys, keyless entry and start, an 8” touchscreen, and wireless charging.

 The Kona is spacious, with enough room for 3 adults on the rear seats or alternatively, 2 ISOFIX child seats.
 There is plenty of technology to enjoy and safety features as standard in the Hyundai Kona, including Apple CarPlay and Android Auto, Lane Keep Assist and Blind Spot Detection.

-If you are looking for a towing vehicle, look no further than Everton Garage and explore the Hyundai range today.
+If you are looking for a towing vehicle, look no further than the brand-new Hyundai range here at Everton Garage.